triggermesh/docs/docs/transformation/bumblebee.md

 !!! tip "Play with your Transformation as Code"
     You can play around by modifying the `Transformation` object and re-applying it with `kubectl`.
 This gives you a declarative event transformer which you can manage with your [GitOps workflow](https://www.weave.works/technologies/gitops/).

-## More about Transformations

-Learn more about Transformations on the [Concepts page](../concepts/transformation.md).